hakoiko/displaycracker/README.md

 </p>
 <p>&nbsp;</p>

-# ⚠️ This project is under developing.
+# ⚠️ This project is under development.
 Currently undergoing development for open it in march 2019.

 # Display Cracker